gititub/NER-NEN-RE-TOOLKIT/README.md

 ./ann.sh example/pmids.tsv json
 ```

 ℹ️ **Accepted file input extensions for all commands include .txt, .tsv, or .csv.
 The data must be organized into a single column of elements.
-The first row may also include a column name, which can be either 'pmid' or 'PMC'.
+If it's a number, interpret it as a PMID; if it starts with "PMC," interpret it as a PMC ID.
+The first row may also include a column name, which can be either 'pmid' or 'PMC'.**

 If the output filename concludes with '.tsv', you will receive the results as a DataFrame.
-However, if it concludes with '.json', the results will be provided in the bioCjson format.**
+However, if it concludes with '.json', the results will be provided in the bioCjson format.

 ## NER and NEN for PubMed abstracts with PubTator